packit/packit.dev/content/docs/configuration.md

 This is a sample config which is meant for [packit](https://github.com/packit-service/packit) itself.

 ```
-# we have the specfile in the root of our repository
-specfile_path: packit.spec
-# when doing an update in Fedora, we want to copy the spec file and the config file
-synced_files:
-  - packit.spec
-  - .packit.yaml
 # packit is named packitos on PyPI b/c packit name was already taken
 upstream_package_name: packitos
-# yes, packit is named packit in Fedora
-downstream_package_name: packit
 ```

 ### More examples of `synced_files`